mdda/mdda.github.io/_posts/OSS/2019-11-12-nvidia-via-docker-on-fedora-30.md

 [user]$ id -a # Make sure user is in docker group
 {% endhighlight %}

-If you're already logged in as an individual user, you can 'revitalise' your group membership without re-logging in, by :
+If you're already logged in as an individual `user`, you can 'revitalise' your group membership without re-logging in, by :

 {% highlight bash %}
 sudo -k # reset sudo timeout